Suso Santana

-Jesús Manuel 'Suso' Santana Abreu (born 2 March 1985) is a Spanish former footballer who played as a right winger.
+Jesús Manuel 'Suso' Santana Abreu (born 2 March 1985) is a Spanish former professional footballer who played as a right winger.

-He started his professional career with Tenerife, but was loaned several times to lower league teams until the end of his contract.
+He started his career with Tenerife, but was loaned several times to lower league teams until the end of his contract.
 In 2009, he moved to the Scottish Premier League with Hearts, where he remained three years.

 In 2012, Santana returned to Tenerife.
-Over nine seasons in Segunda División with the club, he amassed totals of 288 matches and 33 goals.
+Over nine seasons in the Segunda División with the club, he amassed totals of 288 matches and 33 goals.

 Club career

 Tenerife

-Born in San Cristóbal de La Laguna, Province of Santa Cruz de Tenerife, Santana began his professional career at local CD Tenerife, signing in 2002 with its youth system.
-Early on, he was loaned to Tercera División sides Atlético Arona CF and AD Laguna, in order to gain experience.
+Born in San Cristóbal de La Laguna, Province of Santa Cruz de Tenerife, Santana began his professional career at local CD Tenerife, joining its youth system in 2002.
+Early on, he was loaned to Tercera División sides Atlético Arona CF and AD Laguna in order to gain experience.

-Santana played one full season with Tenerife in Segunda División, but opportunities continued to be limited for him in the main squad and another two loan spells ensued, now with Segunda División B teams CD San Isidro and UD Fuerteventura.
-With the former, he finished as top scorer in the 2008–09 campaign with nine goals from the right side of midfield, although they would be relegated due to financial problems.
+Santana played one full season with Tenerife in the Segunda División, but opportunities continued to be limited for him in the main squad and another two loan spells ensued, now with Segunda División B teams CD San Isidro and UD Fuerteventura.
+With the former, he finished as top scorer in the 2008–09 campaign with nine goals, although they would be relegated due to financial problems.

 Hearts

-Santana's performances caught the eye of Hearts manager Csaba László, who signed him on a free transfer from Tenerife on 30 June 2009.
-He got off to a good start at Tynecastle Stadium, playing in every pre-season game and particularly impressing in friendlies against Bolton Wanderers (where he set up the only goal) and Sunderland, putting in player of the match performances.
+Santana's performances caught the eye of Heart of Midlothian manager Csaba László, who signed him on a free transfer from Tenerife on 30 June 2009.
+He got off to a good start at Tynecastle Stadium, playing every pre-season game and particularly impressing in friendlies against Bolton Wanderers (where he set up the only goal) and Sunderland, putting in player of the match performances.

 However, in the Scottish Premier League, Santana's displays were somewhat erratic: during a 2–2 draw with St Johnstone, he was replaced after an alleged spitting incident.
 He improved from there onwards, again being named man of the match in the side's 1–0 win over Kilmarnock on 15 September 2009.
 He scored his first goal for the club five days later, opening a 2–1 defeat against Celtic at Celtic Park with a long-range shot.

 Santana's second goal for Hearts came on 26 September 2009, the second in a 2–1 victory over Hamilton Academical.
 He also netted against eventual champions Rangers in a 1–4 home loss, from a volley.

-Santana's second season in Scotland was hit by injuries, and he never really managed to get a consistent run together, also having to undergo knee surgery in late April 2011.
-After returning to full fitness, he began appearing as a substitute.
-On 18 March 2012 he scored his second goal of the campaign, netting in the 90th minute of a 2–0 derby defeat of Hibernian.
-He also helped the team win the season's Scottish Cup, but left in early July.
+Santana's second season in Scotland was hit by injuries, and he never really managed to get a consistent run together, also having to undergo knee surgery in late April 2011; after returning to full fitness, he began appearing as a substitute.
+On 18 March 2012, he scored his second goal of the campaign, netting in the 90th minute of a 2–0 derby defeat of Hibernian.
+He also helped the team win the Scottish Cup, but left in early July.